 As you return to normal life, you may also realize that your financial and social situation is not what it once was.
 However, there are many sources of support that you can find on both an emotional and a practical level.
 There are many cancer charities that provide helplines and financial advice to those who are beginning to integrate themselves back into daily life again, and you may also be able to find support groups in your area that can help you through this difficult time.

 You should not expect to start where you left off after cancer treatment, and you should know that your return to normal life will be a slow and gradual process.
 As such, you should give yourself time to reacquaint yourself with your old life.
 For instance, you may consider starting to work part-time at first, or only joining one or two social events or hobbies a month until you have adapted.

 Enjoy Physical Activity

-One of the major steps that can help people recovering from cancer to get back onto their feet is to enjoy physical activity.
+One of the major steps to get back on your feet that can help people recovering from cancer to get back onto their feet is to enjoy physical activity.
 Although you may have been advised to take a small amount of gentle activity throughout your treatment, physical activity is even more important once your treatment has ended.
 Your exercise should increase gradually to a moderate level.
 You may want to start with simple exercises such as walking, which may be difficult to perform at first, but keep at it and your capacity for physical activity will soon improve.